lightning/bolts/05-onchain.md

 publishes its *latest commitment transaction*.
-3. The ugly way (*revoked transaction close*): one of the parties deliberately tries to cheat, by publishing an *outdated commitment transaction* (presumably, a prior version of which is more in its favor).
+3. The ugly way (*revoked transaction close*): one of the parties deliberately tries to cheat, by publishing an *outdated commitment transaction* (presumably, a prior version, which is more in its favor).

 Because Lightning is designed to be trustless, there is no risk of loss of funds in any of these three cases; provided that the situation is properly handled.